Constitutionalism: Constitutionalism vs. Constitution

+The study of constitutions is not necessarily synonymous with the study of constitutionalism.

+Legal historian Christian G. Fritz distinguishes between "constitutional questions", examining how the constitution was interpreted and applied to distribute power and authority as the new nation struggled with problems of war and peace, taxation and representation, and "questions of constitutionalism —how to identify the collective sovereign, what powers the sovereign possessed, and how one recognized when that sovereign acted."
+He noted that "questions of constitutionalism could not be answered by reference to given constitutional text or even judicial opinions" but were "open-ended questions drawing upon competing views".

 A similar distinction was drawn by British constitutional scholar A.V.
 Dicey in assessing Britain's unwritten constitution.
 Dicey noted a difference between the "conventions of the constitution" and the "law of the constitution".
 The "essential distinction" between the two concepts was that the law of the constitution was made up of "rules enforced or recognised by the Courts", making up "a body of 'laws' in the proper sense of that term."
 In contrast, the conventions of the constitution consisted "of customs, practices, maxims, or precepts which are not enforced or recognised by the Courts" but "make up a body not of laws, but of constitutional or political ethics".

 Core features

 Fundamental law and legitimacy of government

 One of the most salient features of constitutionalism is that it describes and prescribes both the source and the limits of government power derived from fundamental law.
 William H. Hamilton has captured this dual aspect by noting that constitutionalism "is the name given to the trust which men repose in the power of words engrossed on parchment to keep a government in order."

 Moreover, whether reflecting a descriptive or prescriptive focus, treatments of the concept of constitutionalism all deal with the legitimacy of government.
 One recent assessment of American constitutionalism, for example, notes that the idea of constitutionalism serves to define what it is that "grants and guides the legitimate exercise of government authority".
-Similarly, historian Gordon S. Wood described this American constitutionalism as "advanced thinking" on the nature of constitutions in which the constitution was conceived to be a "sett of fundamental rules by which even the supreme power of the state shall be governed."
+Similarly, historian Gordon S. Wood described the most "advanced thinking" on the nature of constitutions wherein the constitution was conceived (according to Demophilis, who was possibly George Bryan) a "sett of fundamental rules by which even the supreme power of the state shall be governed."
 Ultimately, American constitutionalism came to rest on the collective sovereignty of the people, the source that legitimized American governments.

 Civil rights and liberties

 Constitutionalism is not simply about the power structure of society.
 It also asks for a strong protection of the interests of citizens, civil rights as well as civil liberties, especially for the social minorities, and has a close relation with democracy.
-The United Kingdom has had basic laws limiting governmental power for centuries.
+The United Kingdom had basic laws limiting governmental power for centuries.
 Historically, there has been little political support for introducing a comprehensive written or codified constitution in the UK.
 However, several commentators and reformers have argued for a new British Bill of Rights to provide liberty, democracy and the rule of law with more effective constitutional protection.